 Jordan Rawls — Freshman — Guard

-Rawls, a four-star point guard, is expected to reclassify and join WKU this fall.
+Rawls, a four-star point guard, will reclassify and join WKU this fall.
 Rawls originally announced his intentions on April 20, but backtracked a day later and clarified he was a WKU “commit for the class of 2020” and would “revisit” his options “later in the summer.”
 After his AAU team mentioned his reclassification on May 28, Rawls said he's "19 now" in an Instagram story posted June 2.
+WKU officially confirmed Rawls' move on July 11.

 Carson Williams — Redshirt Junior — Forward